 If you suspect you or a loved one is having a stroke, you should seek emergency treatment as soon as possible.
 Stroke treatment is most effective in preventing long term effects if it is given within the first three hours of a stroke’s onset.

-While you are in the ER at Mercy Hospital Washington, a telestroke neurologist can see, hear and speak with you and your doctor through the computer.
+While you are in the ER at Mercy Hospital in Washington, MO, a telestroke neurologist can see, hear and speak with you and your doctor through the computer.
 Through the Mercy Telestroke program, neurologists in an off-site location are on call 24 hours a day to diagnose and treat stroke patients in another location using a two-way video system.

 How it works:

 Treatment with t-PA

 The telestroke neurologist and the emergency room doctor decide if you would benefit from a drug called t-PA (tissue plasminogen activator).
 You will receive this drug through an IV line to dissolve the blood clot that is causing the stroke.
 It is the only FDA-approved drug to treat ischemic stroke and must be given to a patient within three hours of the stroke’s onset.